In this Article

 “By when can babies drink juice?” is a question that often plagues parents.
 During the initial six months, it is best to avoid giving her juice.
 This is because she needs all that space in her little belly to consume breast milk which helps provide antibodies along with nutrition.
-After that, your little bundle of joy can begin with juices along with solid food as early as the sixth month of its birth.
+After that, your little bundle of joy can begin with juices along with solid food once baby completes the sixth month of its birth.

 Things to Remember While Giving Juice to Babies